 - Supporting Music at SCU

 Whether you intend to pursue a career in music or simply want to join an ensemble to enhance your liberal arts education, Santa Clara University's Department of Music has much to offer.

 For students concentrating their academic studies in music, the Department supports a major and minor program as well as a minor in musical theatre.
-Required coursework includes training in theory, aural skills, composition, and appreciation of all musics within their culture & context.
+Required coursework includes training in theory, aural skills, composition, electronic music, and appreciation of all musics within their culture & context.
 Private instruction and performance opportunities are open to all students across campus.

 The Department also offers financial scholarship opportunities for declared music major Freshmen.
 More information can be found here or by clicking the link to the right.